 The Evergreen Home and Garden Showplace History

 In 1989, Evergreen purchased a small garden center in Colonial Heights to service the area due to increased competition and consumer demand.
-This location has grown from a small roadside location to the Tennessee Nursery and Landscape Assn. choice as ‘Garden Center of the Year’ in 1994.
-In March, 2004 we completed construction of our current location in Colonial Heights at 1876 Moreland Drive.
+This location grew from a small roadside location to the Tennessee Nursery and Landscape Assn. choice as ‘Garden Center of the Year’ in 1994.

 In 1990, Evergreen moved many of the greenhouse production responsibilities to another site located near the parent location on 1401 Riverport Road.
-Computerized heat/vent controls and computerized irrigation are examples of state-of-the-art technology used at this facility.
-Today, over 95% of the plant materials grown at this facility are used to supply our own retail locations.
-In 2012 we closed this growing facility to focus on the ever growing needs of our retail garden centers.
+Computerized heat/vent controls and computerized irrigation are examples of the state-of-the-art technology were used at this facility.
+In 2012, we closed this growing facility to focus on the ever-growing needs of our retail garden centers.

 In 1994, Evergreen Home and Garden Showplace joined a group of 500 premier garden centers from across the nation with TruServ/H&G Showplace.
 Participation in this group has provided us with a broad range of new products and consistent store displays.

 In 1995, Evergreen Home and Garden Showplace helped form a group of garden centers from Tennessee, Alabama, and Georgia, known as the TAG Garden group.
 This association allows its members to share management ideas and purchasing opportunities, as well as lowering product costs.

 In 1996, Evergreen Home and Garden Showplace were again selected among its peers as the Tennessee Nursery and Landscape Association Home and Garden Center of the Year.
 Along with the numerous landscape awards for our creative installation, Evergreen Home and Garden Showplace garnered the Business Journal’s “Tri-City Business Awards” in 1997.